ninjablocks/node-pakkit/README.md

 node-pakkit
 -----------

-Allows you to define packet definitions that can be used to read and write objects to/from buffers.
+Node.JS module to read/write objects to/from buffers using concise packet definitions.

 (Coming Soon! - Cleanup and open-sourcing in progress)